dgroomes/my-software/README.md

          * ```shell
            git config --global push.autoSetupRemote true
            ```
-             * This makes it so that your first `git push` will work and you don't need `git push --set-upstream ...`.
+             * This makes it so that your first `git push` will work, and you don't need `git push --set-upstream ...`.
      * Configure `git` credentials
          * Note: when it comes to learning and configuring Git credentials, I recommend you bias towards official Git
            mechanisms and not to the GitHub-specific advice which touts the GitHub CLI and something called Git Credential